sofikrge/EyeSpy/README.md

 Scanpath Saliency)** analyses comparing where participants look during the Mooney phase vs. the disambiguation phase, split by awareness (PAS score).

-This is a research script collection, not a packaged library.
-There is no test suite and no CLI; all real code lives in `RunningScript.py`, `Settings.py`, and `Scripts/`.

 ## Requirements